bstefanescu/qutejs/web/doc/docs/model/properties.md

 ## Template attributes mapping

-Let's you remind first that tag attributes are expected to be in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles).
+Element attributes are expected to be in [kebab-case](https://en.wikipedia.org/wiki/Letter_case#Special_case_styles).

-When a component is instantiated, due to a component tag being used in a template, the tag attributes will be used to initialize the **compoent reactive properties**.
+When a component is instantiated, due to a component tag being used in a template, the element attributes will be used to initialize the **component reactive properties**.

 Remember that only **reactive properties** can be initialized through attributes.
-Any attribute that doesn't match a **reactive property** is injected into the *catch all* `ViewModel.$attrs` property.
+Any attribute that doesn't match a **reactive property** is injected into the **"catch all"** `ViewModel.$attrs` property.

-The *catch all* `$attrs` name was used for consitency with the functional component attributes object.
+The `$attrs` name is used for consistency with the functional component attributes object.

-An attribute is matching a reactive property, if its [camel case](https://en.wikipedia.org/wiki/Camel_case) name is matching a reactive property name.

-So, *grosso modo*, if an attribute camel case name matches a reactive property then it is used to initialize the property otherwise it will be added to the *catch all* `$attrs` property.
+If an attribute [camel case](https://en.wikipedia.org/wiki/Camel_case) name matches a reactive property name then it is used to initialize the reactive property otherwise it will be added to the **"catch all"** `$attrs` property.

 ### Example